ctford/flying-spaghetti-monster/README.md

 - [x] Generate a finite state machine type from data.
 - [x] Supply the type via a type provider.
 - [x] Get the type error messages as good as they were before I started abstracting everything.
+- [ ] Support transitions that can fail.
 - [ ] Read the list of valid steps over HTTP.
 - [ ] Set up a sample protocol registry.